PeaceAndCubeMC/datapacks/README.md

 `Advancements` • `Functions` • `Loot tables` • `Item modifiers` • `Predicates` • `Structures`

 Manages all quests, dialogues, resource gathering, milestones and custom crafts.
 Gatherable resources are handled with loot tables and structures.

+## halloween2023
+`Advancements` • `Functions` • `Loot tables`

+Manages all mob and boss kill counts, dialogues, milestones and quests.
+The final boss drops are handled with a loot table.